Floofies/hockit/README.md

 npm i -g hockit
 ```

-Configure a password and webroot for hockit:
+Configure a password and port for hockit:

 ```
 $ hockit passwd ChangeThisPassword